 Over the course of the winter months, the winter energy payment entitles a single person living alone on a benefit or superannuation to $450.
 For families with multiple kids, that assistance tips the scale at $750.

-Otago University Public Health Professor Philippa Howden-Chapman said that once upon a time families would get free fuel in the form of timber and electricity was once much cheaper, too.
+Public health professor Philippa Howden-Chapman said that once upon a time families would get free fuel in the form of timber and electricity was once much cheaper, too.
 The largely unregulated nature of the electricity market had led to massive spikes in cost.

-Howden-Chapman said that wages, particularly in low-income areas, hadn’t increased to match higher electricity charges.
+Wages, particularly in low-income areas, hadn’t increased to match higher electricity charges, she said.

 “It’s pretty important that you be able to keep your home warm, especially mothers with a baby, or an older person who’s retired.
 But people aren’t being left with much money to pay those higher costs”